- Dazzling… Dazzling Cafe

 How to get to Tap Mun Island?
 There is only one way: by ferry.

 To reach Tap Mun, you can take a ferry from either Wong Shek Pier in Sai Kung or Ma Liu Shui Pier near the University East Rail Station in Tai Po.
 Both of the ferries are run by Tsui Wah Ferry Service and you can find the timetable here.

-The ride is only 30 minutes from Wong Shek Pier but 90 minutes from Ma Liu Shui Pier.
-The ferry from Wong Shek Pier only stops at Ko Lau Wan before heading to Tap Mun, while the ferry from Ma Liu Shui stops at Sham Chung, Lai Chi Chong, as well as Ko Lau Wan and Chek Keng.
+The ride to Grass Island is only 30 minutes from Wong Shek Pier.
+The ferry from Wong Shek Pier only stops at Ko Lau Wan before heading to Tap Mun.

 To get to Wong Shek Pier, take the bus 94 from Sai Kung.
 On Sunday and Public Holidays, 96R from Diamond Hill and 289R from Shatin are also an option.

 Ferry to Tap Mun Island from Ma Liu Shui

 It takes 90 minutes from Ma Liu Shui Pier and stops at Sham Chung, Lai Chi Chong, as well as Ko Lau Wan and Chek Keng.
 You can take this ferry to Chek Keng for the Sharp Peak hike but this way takes longer.